 Consider subscribing to app events to monitor your application's lifecycle around token revocations and uninstallations.

-Want to distribute your Slack app so other teams can discover and install it?
+Want to distribute your Slack app so other workspaces can discover and install it?
 Once you're ready, submit it for review and consideration in our directory.

 Our Slack App Directory Checklist outlines the entire review and submission process.